vagrawal/gsoc-progress/vagrawal/progress.md

 # 15 July

 Read and thought about many things regarding what we can do in CTC.
 Also started a small parallel CTC code.
 Will commit later.

+# 16 July

+Ran experiments with my code.
+Unfortunately, the network didn't seem to learn anything for now.
+Spent time finding bugs.
+I will need some more time to see what is wrong.